Updating the operating system

 NOTE:

 For CR6-WIFI and CR6-RF models, there is a separate operating system for the daughter card in addition to the main data logger operating system.
 The main OS has a .obj extension, while daughter-card OS files have a .iobj extension.
 When the data logger is connected to Device Configuration, it will notify you if a new operating system is available.
-See CR6-WIFI or CR6-RFxx daughter-card operating systems.
+See Sending a daughter-Card OS to a local data logger using Device Configuration Utility.

 CAUTION: